thesumedh/thesumedh/README.md

 # 👋 Hi, I'm Sumedh
-Hi there.
 I'm Sumedh Chandanshive.
 I'm just an average IT'26 grad who likes to build things that are simple, secure.

 Currently working on: